10 Early signs of dyslexia in 2nd graders every parent should know

 Difficulty with rhyming or word patterns

-Struggles to hear and produce rhymes - an early indicator of phonological challenges.
+They struggle to hear and produce rhymes, an early indicator of phonological challenges.

 Low confidence around reading